On August 14, 1996, Arsenal confirmed the signing of Patrick Vieira from AC Milan. It worked out really rather well.

 The Gunners defeated Sir Alex Ferguson’s men 3-2 partway through the campaign thanks to a late David Platt header, but Vieira’s brilliant 27th-minute strike to make it 2-0 was just as crucial.

-Possibly their most infamous clash came in the tunnel ahead of United’s 4-2 win at Highbury in February 2005 where almost all of the verbal spat was picked up on camera.
+Their most infamous clash came in the tunnel ahead of United’s 4-2 win at Highbury in February 2005 where almost all of the verbal spat was picked up on camera.

 Keane was heard saying: “If you love Senegal so much, why don’t you go play for them?” as Graham Poll bravely stood in between the pair.
-Despite all of the nastiness you could tell there was a mutual respect of each other’s do-or-die attitude.

 During the Frenchman’s time at Highbury, the Gunners won two doubles in 1998 and 2002.